dzalf/LM95071_Temperature_Sensor/README.md

 Datasheet: http://www.ti.com/lit/ds/symlink/lm95071.pdf

-Description: The library uses the SPI library from Arduino (internally called) to comunicate with the sensor via two pins of the SPI port (CLK and data) of the uC.
-A third cable is necessary as a *Chip Select* pin (Active low) and therefore cascading devices is possible.
+Description: The library uses the SPI library from Arduino (internally called) to communicate with the sensor via two pins of the SPI port (CLK and data) of the uC.
+A third cable is necessary as a *Chip Select* pin (Active low) and therefore cascading devices are possible.

 Usage: